localgovdrupal/docs/docs/src/content/features/directories.md

 ### Directory Items

-Directory Items are pieces of content, and pages, in their own right but also part of 1 or more Directory Channels.
-For example, a _School_ content type could allow editors to publish detailed information on individual schools but could also belong to the _Secondary schools_ Channel.
+Directory Items are pieces of content, and pages, in their own right but also a member of 1 or more Directory Channels.
+For example, a _School_ content type could allow editors to publish detailed information on individual schools and belong to the _Secondary schools_ Channel.

 As a minimum a Directory Item must belong to a _Primary_ Channel, and this can be any Channel which accepts Directory Items of that type e.g. School.
 The _Primary_ Channel is required as it is the basis for the inferred URL and breadcrumb as described above.
-Items may also belong 1 or more _Other_ Channels, these additional Channels do not influence but do still impact the available Facets (as described below).
+Items may also, optionally, belong  multiple _Other_ Channels, these additional Channels do not influence the URL or breadcrumb but do still impact the available Facets (as described below).

-...
+In order to allow users to filter Directory Items by Directory Facets, Items must be 'tagged' with the appropriate Facets.
+When creating\editing an Item, the available Facets is determined by the Channels it belongs to.
+For example, consider the following Channels:

+**Sports facilities**

+- Facet types: Sports, Location
+- Content types: Sports venue

+**Secondary shools**

+- Facet types: Age, Location
+- Content types: School

+When creating\editing _Sports venue_ Directory Items _Sports_ and _Location_ facets can be selected while with _Schools_ the _Age_ and _Location_ facets will be available.

 ## Guides